Yang Hsien (singer): Later developments

-In 1982, Yang Xian's mother died, and he moved to the United States.
-In San Francisco, he received a doctorate in Oriental Medicine from the San Francisco college of Acupuncture, and started his own health food company called Bao Sheng (寶生), where he served as the president.
+In 1982, Yang Hsien's mother died, and he moved to the United States.
+In San Francisco, he received a doctorate in Oriental Medicine from the San Francisco College of Acupuncture, and started his own health food company called Bao Sheng (寶生), where he served as the president.

-After releasing "West Out of Yangguan," Yang Xian no longer made musical production his life's most important goal, but instead as a way to relax.
-For example, Yang wrote a series of songs expressing his thoughts on the Tiananmen Square massacre, including, "Mom, We Did It All For You" (媽媽我們都是為了您), "Mom, I’m Hungry" (媽媽我們都是為了您), and "Protest Song" (抗暴謠).
+After releasing "West Out of Yangguan," Yang Hsien no longer made musical production his life's most important goal, but instead as a way to relax.
+For example, Yang wrote a series of songs expressing his thoughts on the Tiananmen Square massacre, including, "Mom, We Did It All For You" (媽媽我們都是為了您), "Mom, I’m Hungry" (媽媽我餓了), and "Protest Song" (抗暴謠).
 He performed on stage in folk concerts in Taipei in 2002, 2004, and 2005.
-26 September, 2008 saw the "Rondo of Poetry and Song" folk music concert in celebration of Yu Kwang-chung's 80th birthday, where Yang and other greats including Li Jianfu, Bao Meishing, and Su Lai sang on stage in a stirring tribute to the inspirations and creators of the folk song movement.
+26 September 2008 saw the "Rondo of Poetry and Song" folk music concert in celebration of Yu Kwang-chung's 80th birthday, where Yang and other greats including Li Jianfu, Bao Meishing, and Su Lai sang on stage in a stirring tribute to the inspirations and creators of the folk song movement.

+Yang returned to Taiwan in 2021, and had a stroke in November of that year.
+He died from complications of the stroke on 14 December 2025, at the age of 75.